keijiro/KlutterTools/Packages/jp.keijiro.klutter-tools/README.md

 where scroll gestures can feel overly sensitive and make precise editing difficult.

+### Fixed-pitch font in VFX Graph Text Editor

+When enabled, this feature switches the font used in the VFX Graph text editor (custom HLSL code) to a fixed-pitch typeface and lets you adjust the font size.

 ### .cube LUT file import

 Adds support for importing `.cube` LUT (Look-Up Table) files, commonly used in video editing software.
 While this feature is natively available in HDRP, it’s beneficial for users who want to use it in URP.

+### Inspector Note

+**Inspector Note** is an editor-only component that allows attaching comments or notes directly to GameObjects in the Inspector.
+This can be useful for leaving reminders, instructions, or context for other developers -- or just jotting down your own thoughts.

 ## System Requirements